 Where To Find Geodes, Fossils and More In Indiana

 Indiana is an excellent state for rockhounding.
-Even though Indiana is most known for its abundance of coal and limestone deposits, there are many other geological treasures to be found in this state as well.
+Though Indiana is most known for its abundance of coal and limestone deposits, there are many other geological treasures to be found in this state as well.
 Geodes are one of these.

-There are many geodes in Indiana just waiting to be found.
+There are many geodes in Indiana waiting to be found.
 You just need to know where to look for them.
-And that's exactly what the purpose of this guide is for.
+And that’s exactly what this guide is for.

 Either way, keep reading to learn where to find geodes in Indiana!

-Hoosier National Forest is one of the state’s best geode locations, and it’s home to large amounts of quartz and other crystals.
-Balrite, Dolomite, and White Calcite are some of the most common crystals found in the area.
+Hoosier National Forest is one of the state’s best geode locations, and it’s also home to large amounts of quartz and other crystals.
+Barite, Dolomite, and White Calcite are the most common crystals found in the area.